utdata/icj-class/static-apps/static-04.md

 If there are no "books", then our _else_ condition displays, which is text noting the collection is empty.
 (Else conditions help keep your page from breaking).

-Where is this "books" collection?
-This project-template is set up so the user can store data collections in a special file `src/njk/data/data.json`.
+Where is this "books" collection coming from?
+This project-template is set up so you can store data collections in a special file `src/njk/data/data.json`.
 Open that up and you'll see this:

 ```json
 {